CivicKnowledge/ambry-client/README.rst

 Ambry Client
 =============

 A client application for Ambry libraries.
-The client presents a simple interfaces that returns acessors objects, providing a think attrubute interface on the dictionaries your normally get fro mdirectly converting the JSON objects the library returns.
+The client presents a simple interface that returns acessors objects, providing a thin attrubute interface on the dictionaries you normally get by directly converting the JSON objects the library returns.

 The `Client` object has these methods: